web

 • In simple terms, your institution hosts a secure page that only logged-in staff can access.

-• That page contains a link to a TGL application.
+• That page contains a link to a TGL product.

 • When a user clicks the link from that secure page, TGL recognises the source and grants access instantly.